hibana2077/Digital-TA/README.md

 - [x] Powered by a sophisticated Large Language Model.
 - [ ] Ability to store chat history for future reference.
-- [x] Support for importing textbooks and handling various document formats such as PPT, PDF, DOCX, and HTML.
+- [x] Support for importing textbooks and handling various document formats such as PDF.
+- [x] Ability to change to different language models.

 ## Roadmap